thachck/tube.vim/README.md

 default: 1
 ```

-Setting this to 1 to mantain the focus on the MacVim window when you execute
+Set this variable to 1 to mantain the focus on the MacVim window whenever a
-commands.
-You can toggle this setting with the TubeToggleRunBackground command.
+command is executed.
+You can toggle this setting on or off with the
+TubeToggleRunBackground command.

 ### g:tube_aliases